-33 Is there any legislation to protect employees in the event of a business transfer?
+35 Is there any legislation to protect employees in the event of a business transfer?

 The Employment Contract Law Adaptation Act regulates the rights and obligations in connection with a business transfer (ie, the transfer of an undertaking, business or part of an undertaking to another proprietor).
 Pursuant to section 3, all existing employment contracts are automatically transferred to the new proprietor without a change of the rights and obligations arising from those contracts.
 If the transfer causes an essential deterioration of the applicable collective bargaining agreement or company-level agreements, employees may terminate the contracts, as they are entitled to the same treatment as if the employer terminated the contract within one month of such transfer.
 Furthermore, the employee may, in some cases, object to the transfer of the employment contract, resulting in the employment contract with the former employer remaining valid.
-This is the case, for example, if the new proprietor does not undertake to comply with the former company pension schemes.
+This is the case, for example, if the new proprietor neither grants protection against dismissal as specified in the relevant collective bargaining agreements nor undertakes to comply with the former company pension schemes.